-Cagliari is the capital of Sardinia in Italy, a cosmopolitan city that has been a main tourist destination in Italy for decades.
-The city is a heady mix of the old and new, where the medieval meets the modernistic and it still manages to all blend in perfectly together.
-The over two thousand years of Cagliari history has left its marks on the city, with plenty of ancient churches, archeological findings, culture and tradition.
-Cagliari can be a unique experience since it is one of those few places in the world that is blessed with natural beauty, culture, an astounding history and a lively pace all in one package.
+Cagliari, the capital of Sardinia, in Italy, is a cosmopolitan city that has been a main tourist destination for decades.
+The city is a heady mix of the old and the new, where the medieval meets the modernist creating a perfectly balanced mix.
+Cagliari's history spans over 2000 years and left its marks on the city, with plenty of churches, archaeological sites, culture and tradition.

 Getting to Cagliari

 Cagliari has quite a large international airport that has flights coming in from many destinations in Italy and Europe.
 Flights are the best way to reach Cagliari.
-The city is also quite well connected by train to the rest of the locations in Sardinia; trains are quite punctual and comfortable here.
+The city is also well connected by train to all other Sardinian cities; trains are quite punctual and comfortable here.
 There are also frequent bus services that reach Cagliari from various cities in Sardinia.
 Bus stops and stations are located at different places in the city, easily connected by taxis and local bus services.

 Moving Around Cagliari